-Cambodia has one of the youngest and fastest-growing populations in Southeast Asia.
-Today, the population is nearly 16 million.
-According to the World Bank, the country’s birth rate per 1,000 people decreased slightly, from 28.1 in 2000 to 24.1 in 2014.1 With economic growth and improvements in people’s livelihoods and health, the life expectancy of the population is increasing, meaning people live longer than they did in the early period of the post-civil war.
+Cambodia has one of the youngest and fastest-growing populations in Southeast Asia, with a population of approximately 16 million in 2019.1 According to the World Bank, the country’s birth rate per 1,000 people decreased slightly, from 25.5 in 2010 to 22.4 in 2018.2 With economic growth and improvements in people’s livelihoods and health, the life expectancy of the population is increasing, meaning people live longer than they did in the early period of the post-civil war.

 Those providing false information or requesting multiple registrations in the same place or in many different places may face fines and punishment under the law.